I’d been dreaming of taking time off from the corporate world and travelling continuously for years.

 When I first started planning this trip, I thought I’d be gone for 2-3 months.
 I planned a pretty rigid schedule to match that- moving around Singapore, Malaysia, Thailand, Cambodia and Laos at what would feel like breakneck pace.

 I didn’t plan the back half of the trip- what I imagined being a week or two in Vietnam, a week in the Philippines, and maybe some time in Indonesia and Australia- because I wanted to see how the first 4-6 weeks went.

 Being able to learn from what went well and what I would have done differently in my first few stops allowed me to plan a more relaxed venture around Vietnam, and forced me to reconsider visiting the islands in the Philippines.

 I always said I’d ‘come back’ when a job opportunity arose that interested me enough to consider it.
-In reflecting on what helps me grow in a work environment, I’ve realised the need for a change in the type of work I do.

 And so, this is a very long winded way of saying, I’m cancelling my return date.

 At the latest, I thought I’d fly back to London sometime in the mid-end of summer.